 If you’re looking for the ultimate guilt free, gluten free, low carb treat, then look no further than this cinnamon swirl almond bread recipe!

 The walnuts on top add a nice little crunch while the swirl in the center is full of cinnamon-y deliciousness.
-Slice and toast it on up just like regular bread — then smoother it in cream cheese or butter.
+Slice and toast it on up just like regular low carb bread — then smoother it in cream cheese or butter.
 A delicious midday snack, after dinner treat, or breakfast with your morning coffee.

 This almond bread recipe is a winner, and whether you eat carbs or not, you’re gonna love it!